 Creating an emergency fund can be challenging, but taking the right steps in planning and budgeting can help you successfully meet your savings goals.
 Starting your fund from zero is possible if you do the following steps:

-Define your Emergency: An emergency fund is different from a savings account in that it is not being saved for buying household items, or a car.
+An emergency fund differs from a savings account because it is not being saved for buying household items or a car.
 It is reserved for true emergencies.
-You need to begin by defining what qualifies as your true emergency.
+It would help if you began by defining what qualifies as your true emergency.

-Start Small: Your savings goals may sound overwhelming in the beginning.
-The key here is to start with small contributions and set up realistic goals to keep you focused and make this a long-term habit.
+Your savings goals may sound overwhelming in the beginning.
+The key here is to start with small contributions, set realistic goals to keep you focused and make this a long-term habit.

 Some other options to add contributions to your fund include:

-- Selling items in your household to covert to cash
+- Selling items in your household to convert to cash

 - Finding alternate income opportunities